Texas Rabies Laws (2026): Vaccine Rules, Bite Reporting & 10-Day Quarantine

 Vaccination Requirements

-- Boosters: generally every 1 to 3 years, based on vaccine label and local rules.
+- Subsequent boosters: every 1 or 3 years depending on vaccine product and local ordinance.

 Rabies Testing and High-Risk Animals